amio-io/amio-chatbot-builder-js/README.md

 runNextState | [webhook](https://docs.amio.io/v1.0/reference#section-webhook-content) | How it works:<br/>&emsp;1.
 Iterate all interceptors\` `before()`.<br/>&emsp;2.
 Keep executing states while `state.execute()` returns a state.<br/>&emsp;3.
 Iterate all interceptors\` `after()`.<br/><br />**Warning -** If an interceptor returns false, go directly to step 3.
 runPostback | [webhook](https://docs.amio.io/v1.0/reference#section-webhook-content) | Picks a correct state that was registered using `chatbot.addPostback()`.
 Then it executes `chatbot.runNextState()`
-setErrorPostbackState | state | State that is executed if no postback is matching the key registered in `chatbot.addPostback(key, state)`. setInterceptors | array(interceptor) interceptors | Sets the whole interceptor chain.
-The first interceptor is to be run first.
+setErrorPostbackState | state | State that is executed if no postback is matching the key registered in `chatbot.addPostback(key, state)`. setInitialState | state | If no postback starts the chatbot, the initial state will be executed as the very first state.
+setInterceptors | array(interceptor) interceptors | Sets the whole interceptor chain.
+The first interceptor is to be run first. setPostbackKeyExtractor | function | Normalizes postback key so that it can be used to find a correct.
+It's useful if you're passing some data in postback like `'POSTBACK:ARBITRARY_DATA'`.
+In this case, you would register a state as `chatbot.addpostback('POSTBACK', state)`<br/><br/>It accepts webhook.data.postback.payload as the function argument.

 ### State transitions - static vs. dynamic